getporter/operator/docs/content/resources.md

 ## Agent Config

 The AgentConfig CRD represents the configuration that the operator should use when executing Porter on Kubernetes, which is known as the Porter agent.

-Agent configuration is hierarchical and has the following precedence:
+Configuration is hierarchical and has the following precedence:

-* AgentConfig settings on the Installation overrides everything else
+* AgentConfig referenced on the Installation overrides everything else
 * AgentConfig defined in the Installation namespace
 * AgentConfig defined in the Porter Operator namespace is the default

+## Porter Config

+The PorterConfig CRD represents the porter configuration file found in PORTER_HOME/config.json|toml|yaml, usually ~/.porter/config.toml.

+Configuration is hierarchical and has the following precedence:

+* PorterConfig referenced on the Installation overrides everything else
+* PorterConfig defined in the Installation namespace
+* PorterConfig defined in the Porter Operator namespace is the default